 CE: What made you want to be a sports reporter?

-CE: Any advice for some looking to get into sports journalism?
+CE: Any advice for someone that wants to be a sports reporter?

 DL: Take every opportunity presented to you, even if it seems like it doesn’t fit your ultimate goal or you can’t figure out how it’s going to get you where you want to go.
 It will force you to learn skills that can pay off later.
 I learned everything from audio and video to production to HTML in my early years in the business.
 I’ve done play-by-play for high school softball and produced high school soccer and basketball broadcasts.
 I covered the Greater Cleveland Sports Awards.
 I learned how to be on air, how to be on camera, how to interview people.
 (The secret here is the process of interviewing Myles Garrett and interviewing a high school softball coach are the same in a lot of ways — it’s just about which interview would you prefer to make your rookie mistakes doing.)
 Try to avoid saying no to things.
 Everything’s an opportunity, a chance to make mistakes and a chance to learn.